You are here

 The objective of the ICH-GCP Guideline (published in 1996) is to provide a unified standard for the European Union (EU), Japan, and the United States to facilitate the mutual acceptance of clinical data by the regulatory authorities in these jurisdictions.

-When U-M is a proposed performance site in a multisite clinical trial, a sponsor may require that the FDA-approved protocol and any investigator SOPs associated with that protocol would, if followed, assure ICH-GCP compliance.
+When U-M is a proposed performance site in a multisite clinical trial, a sponsor may require that the FDA-approved protocol and any investigator SOPs associated with that protocol would, if followed, assure ICH-GCP compliance, including training requirements.
 In those instances, the IRB will make the determinations required by institutional policy and will also review the submitted research plan to identify aspects that may be inconsistent with ICH-GCP.
 Such review will include evaluation of the adequacy of the available nonclinical and clinical information on an investigational product to support the proposed clinical trial, and consideration whether the proposed clinical trial is scientifically sound and described in a clear, detailed protocol.
 The IRB will bring any issues of concern to the attention of the investigator, who may in turn ask for clarification from the sponsor.